Sculpture "Female Nude", bronze

 1928-2019, Designer

 With the expansion to furniture creations, Colani rose to become a world-famous designer in the 1960s.
-This was followed by countless award-winning designs, studies of the future and products of world-famous manufacturers with which Luigi Colani decisively shaped the image of modern design, e.g. his ergonomic Canon T90 reflex camera, Sony headphones, which were exhibited in the New York Museum of Modern Art, computers, and many more.
+This was followed by countless award-winning designs, studies of the future, and products of world-famous manufacturers, through which Luigi Colani decisively shaped the image of modern design, e.g. his ergonomic Canon T90 reflex camera, Sony headphones, which were exhibited in the New York Museum of Modern Art, computers, and many more.

 An almost inexhaustible wealth of forms runs through his entire oeuvre like a leitmotif.
 Colani's designs are on permanent display in many museums around the world, including the design collection of the Pinakothek der Moderne in Munich.

-In 2019, Luigi Colani died in Karlsruhe at the age of 91.
+In 2019, Luigi Colani died in Karlsruhe, Germany, at the age of 91.

 A plastic work of sculptural art made of wood, stone, ivory, bronze or other metals.